STRC providers must ensure all clients:

-- timely and appropriate access to therapy, care and equipment
+- have appropriate access to therapy, care and equipment

-Full requirements on delivering STRC services are in Chapter 3 of the Short-Term Restorative Care Programme Manual.
+See the full requirements on delivering STRC services in Chapter 3 of the manual.

-For a full list of services and your responsibilities with them, see Chapter 6 in the Short-Term Restorative Care Programme Manual.
+See a full list of services and your service responsibilities in Chapter 6 of the manual.

 Services in a residential care setting

-Approved STRC clients can temporarily move into an aged care home to receive services, for part or all of the STRC episode.
+Permanent aged care home residents cannot access STRC, but STRC clients can temporarily move into an aged care home to access services.
+This could be for part or all of their STRC episode.

-Clients receiving STRC services in a residential aged care setting are able to access the same services as a permanent resident, including:
+Clients receiving STRC services in a residential aged care setting can access:

-- hotel-type services — services that meet day-to-day needs and facilities management
+- hotel-type services – services such as catering, cleaning and gardening

-- care and support services — help with personal hygiene, grooming and moving around, and clinical care
+- care and support services – help with personal hygiene, moving around and clinical care.

 Fees may apply for certain services in a residential setting.
 Read about which services you can ask clients to pay a fee for.